 Buying a car involves many steps and can be exciting — and overwhelming.
 But one step you simply can’t skip is securing the car’s title from the dealer.
 When you buy a car, you have the right to receive the title in a timely manner.

-State law requires the dealer to deliver the title to you within 21 days of purchase.
-You need to receive the title within the legal window to guarantee you have time to get your car registered and plates at the BMV within the 31-day period allowed by law.
+State law requires the dealer to deliver the title to you within 31 days of purchase.
+You need to receive the title within the legal window to guarantee you have time to get your car registered and plates at the BMV within the time allowed by law.

 Haven't received the title?
 We can help.